Rainbow Vacuum Models History

 The old spider is slightly different and does not work with the new separator so it should be replaced as a pair to make sure of proper function.
 An easy way to tell the old design spider from the original D4 and D3C is the color.
 The old design is an off white or cream color while the new design for use with the SE separator is black.

-The top of the handle originally said Rainbow SE on it but that decal has was discontinued many years before the D4 applique so you can't go by the handle decal to determine if you have the SE series.
+The top of the handle originally said Rainbow SE but that decal was discontinued many years before the D4 applique so you can't go by the handle decal to determine if you have the SE series.
 The D4 applique only says "Rainbow" without the "SE".
 You may find many "SE" Rainbows that have had the handle applique replaced and would make someone think that it was just a standard D4.

 In 1994 when the "PE" power nozzle was introduced, the Rainbow got a few slight changes.
 The decals on the latches as well as on the dolly were removed and replaced with lines molded into the plastic.
 This reduced down part numbers and many felt it made for a better look.